 'Reference costs are the average unit cost to the NHS of providing defined services to NHS patients in England in a given financial year.
 They show how NHS providers spend money to provide health care to patients.'
-We have drawn on NHS Improvement, Reference Costs 2016/2017 to report on the NHS reference costs for selected mental health services.
-All costs have been uprated to 2017/2018 prices using the NHS cost inflation index.
+We have drawn on NHS Improvement, Reference Costs 2018/2019 to report on the NHS reference costs for selected mental health services.
+NHS Digital are also in the early stages of compiling data from their Patient Level Information Costing System (PLICS) (see article in 2019 volume for more information).
+For comparison, the weighted average of all acute outpatient attendances from this collection was £154 and the average of all emergency medicine costs was £181.
+As this data collection expands, we intend to draw upon it more widely in future volumes.
+All costs have been uprated to 2019/2020 prices using the NHS cost inflation index.
 Please note the source costs no longer include figures for lower and upper quartiles.